Home » Course » Sides

 Grilled Fingerling Potatoes with Bacon Vinaigrette

-Seriously though, these Grilled Fingerling Potatoes are made for the grilled.
-Seasoned lightly with herbs, grilled, then drizzled with the most delicious tangy, sweet and savory Bacon Vinaigrette.
+These Grilled Fingerling Potatoes are seriously delicious and the perfect cookout side dish.
+They are seasoned lightly with herbs, grilled, then drizzled with the most delicious tangy, sweet and savory Bacon Vinaigrette.

 This is a sponsored post written by me on behalf of Idaho® Potato Commission and Litehouse® Foods.
 All opinions and texts are mine.